SharpHook 5.3.8

 timschneeb/GalaxyBudsClient

-Unofficial Galaxy Buds Manager for Windows, macOS, and Linux
+Unofficial Galaxy Buds Manager for Windows, macOS, Linux, and Android

 Jeric-X/SyncClipboard